Huntington's disease: Signs and symptoms

 Signs and symptoms of Huntington's disease most commonly become noticeable between the ages of 30 and 50 years, but they can begin at any age and present as a triad of motor, cognitive, and psychiatric symptoms.
 When developed in an early stage, it is known as juvenile Huntington's disease.
 In 50% of cases, the psychiatric symptoms appear first.
 These can precede the motor symptoms by many years.
 Disease progression is often described in early stages, middle stages and late stages with an earlier prodromal phase.
 In the early stages, subtle personality changes, problems in cognition and physical skills, irritability and mood swings occur, all of which may go unnoticed.
 Almost everyone with HD eventually exhibits similar physical symptoms, but the onset, progression, and extent of cognitive and behavioral symptoms vary significantly between individuals.

 The most characteristic initial physical symptoms are jerky, random and uncontrollable movements called chorea.
 Many people are not aware of their involuntary movements, or impeded by them.
 Chorea may be initially exhibited as general restlessness, small unintentionally initiated or uncompleted motions, lack of coordination, or slowed saccadic eye movements.
 These minor motor abnormalities usually precede more obvious signs of motor dysfunction by at least three years.
 The clear appearance of symptoms such as rigidity, writhing motions, or abnormal posturing appear as the disorder progresses.
 These are signs that the system in the brain that is responsible for movement has been affected.
 Psychomotor functions become increasingly impaired, such that any action that requires muscle control is affected.
-When muscle control is affected such as rigidity or muscle contracture this is known as dystonia.
-Dystonia is a neurological hyperkinetic movement disorder that results in twisting or repetitive movements, that may resemble a tremor.
+When muscle control is affected, such as with rigidity or muscle contractures, it is known as dystonia.
+Dystonia is a neurological hyperkinetic movement disorder that results in twisting or repetitive movements that may resemble a tremor.
 Common consequences are physical instability, abnormal facial expression, and difficulties chewing, swallowing and speaking.
 Sleep disturbances and weight loss are also associated symptoms, and difficulty eating may cause weight loss and malnutrition.
-Juvenile HD generally progresses at a faster rate with greater cognitive decline, and chorea is exhibited briefly, if at all; the Westphal variant of slowness of movement, rigidity, and tremors is more typical in juvenile HD, as are seizures.
+Juvenile HD generally progresses at a faster rate with greater cognitive decline, and chorea is exhibited briefly, if at all.
+The Westphal variant of slowness of movement, rigidity, and tremors is more typical in juvenile HD, as are seizures.